caleb531/goatcounter-js/README.md

 GoatCounter JS is an (unofficial) JavaScript library that simplifies integrating [GoatCounter][goatcounter] into any JS framework.
-The API is small, TypeScript-compatible, and fully-tree-shakable for the GoatCounter functions you actually use.
+The API is small, TypeScript-compatible, and fully tree-shakable for the GoatCounter functions you actually use.

 [goatcounter]: https://www.goatcounter.com/